-- How will the rise in living wage and real living wage effect the Social Services budget and has this been costed? - Clarity was requested on meal income reducing to 0 and legal charges doubling (page 53 on the report) - are both of these changes essential and how will they effect the budget overall? - 6.
-Scrutiny Advisor Reports - 7.
-Date of the Next Meeting
+How would the rise in living wage and real living wage effect the Social Services budget and has this been costed?

+Clarity was requested on meal income reducing to 0 and legal charges doubling (page 53 on the report) - are both of these changes essential and how will they effect the budget overall?

+6. Scrutiny Advisor Reports